ionic-team/stencil-site/src/docs/documentation-generation/overview.md

 # Documentation Generation in Stencil

 As apps scale with more and more components, and a team's size continues to adjust over time, it's vital all components are well documented.
-When Stencil compiles a project, it learns a great deal of information about the Stencil components it contains.
+During the compilation process, Stencil learns a great deal of information about a project's components.
 Stencil provides multiple ways to automatically generate documentation for a project based on this information.

 ## Documentation Types